 Newborn baby sleep

-Sleepyhead pod is topping the list of best sleep pods for young babies.
+Sleepyhead pod and Dock-A-Tot top the list of best sleep pods for young babies.

 How safe are baby pods and newborn sleep?